 The growth in remote work from anywhere and everywhere has redefined the security perimeter to one based on people, increasing the risk of insider-led data loss for organizations.
 At the same time, the frequency and volume of insider threats keeps rising, placing a significant burden on security teams to keep pace.

-Proofpoint’s ITM solution provides visibility, context, and analysis to help security teams quickly detect and prevent insider-led data breaches, while accelerating incident investigations and response to mitigate damage.
+Proofpoint’s ITM solution runs on the cloud-native Information and Cloud Security Platform (“Platform”).
+It provides visibility, context, and analysis to help security teams quickly detect and prevent insider-led data breaches, while accelerating incident investigations and response to mitigate damage.
 Endpoint DLP, a subset of ITM, focuses on the detection and prevention of risky file activity by everyday users while ITM focuses on identifying and monitoring the riskiest users.

 Information Processed by Proofpoint’s Insider Threat Management

 ITM filters and processes some personal data elements as users use their organization-issued endpoints to complete their job responsibilities.
 This is done to protect against insider threats and endpoint data loss.
-The types of data include:
+If configured by the Customer, the types of data include:

 - Personal financial information (sometimes known as PCI data) including but not limited to credit card numbers, bank account numbers